gopheracademy/gopheracademy-web/content/gophercon-2017/writing-a-successful-gophercon-proposal.md

 Look, I understand, if I had a bill due on the 31st, then I wouldn't dream of paying it ahead of time, but submitting a conference proposal is different.

 If your proposal is interesting to the reviewers, and it's clear you've made an effort to write a proposal that addresses the selection criteria, but something is missing, then we'll tell you what's missing and encourage you to update your proposal.
-But after the 31st of January what's in your proposal is final.
+But, after the 31st of January what's in your proposal is final.
 So please, do not wait until the last day to submit your proposal, we cannot offer feedback after the CFP is closed.

 # Questions